MorrisMA/M65C02A/README.md

     cleared when an rti instruction is performed.
 On reset, the M65C02A defaults to kernel mode for compatibility with 6502/65C02 microprocessors.)

-    (7)     M65C02A core provides automatic support for stacks greater than 256 bytes.
+    (8)     M65C02A core provides automatic support for stacks greater than 256 bytes.
 This feature is automatically activated whenever stacks are allocated in memory outside of memory page 0 (0x0000-0x00FF) or memory page 1 (0x0100- 0x01FF).
 (Note: a limitation of this feature is that if the stack grows into page 1, then the mod 256 behavior of normal 6502/65C02 stacks will be automatically restored.)

-    (8)     M65C02A core provides a prefix instruction, ind or isz, to add indirection to an addressing mode.
-When an indirection prefix instruction is applied, indirection is performed before indexing.
-(Note: a consequence of this rule is that the indexed zero page direct addressing modes, zp,X and zp,Y, are converted to post-indexed indirect addressing modes: (zp),X and (zp),Y. Similar behavior applies to the indexed absolute addressing modes.
+    (9)     M65C02A core provides prefix instructions, ind, isz or ois, to add indirection to an addressing mode.
+When an indirection prefix instruction is applied.
+Previously, programmer-selected indirection resulted in indirection being applied before indexing.
+This meant that pre-indexed addressing modes using X would be converted into post-indexed indurect addressing like that available using the Y post-indexing register.
+With the elimination of specific base-relative addressing mode instructions and its associated microprogram routines, pre-indexed indirect addressing will now result when an indirection prefix instruction is applied.)
-    When ind or isz is applied to an indirect addressing mode, the result is a double indirection as expected.
-However, the rule that indirection is applied before indexing still applies.
-The result is that pre-indexed indirect addressing modes, (zp,X) and (abs,X), translate into post-indexed double indirect addressing modes, ((zp)),X and ((abs)),X, instead of into pre-indexed double indirect addressing modes, ((zp,X)) and ((abs,X)).)

-    (9)     M65C02A core provides a prefix instruction, siz or isz, which promotes the width of the ALU operation from 8 to 16 bits.
+    (10)    M65C02A core provides a prefix instruction, siz, isz or osz, which promotes the width of the ALU operation from 8 to 16 bits.
 The only restriction is that BCD operations cannot be promoted from 8-bit to 16-bit; BCD arithmetic is only available for 8-bit operands.

-    (10)    M65C02A core allows the CMP/CPX/CPY instructions to set the V flag when a 16-bit operation is being performed.
+    (11)    M65C02A core automatically allows the CMP/CPX/CPY instructions to set the V flag when a 16-bit operation is being performed.
 The M65C02A core also implement multi-flag conditional branches.
 The multi-flag conditional branches support four signed (multi-flag) conditional branches: Than (LT), Less Than or Equal (LE), Greater Than (GT), and Greater Than or Equal (GE).
 In addition, four unsigned (multi-flag) conditional branches are supported: lower (LO), lower or same (LS), higher (HI), and Higher or Same (HS).

-    (11)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter’s such FORTH.
+    (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter’s such FORTH.
 The M65C02A core’s IP and W are 16 bit registers which support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
 The core's microprogram